Chair: Patrick W. Keef

 498 Honors Thesis

 Preparation of an honors thesis.
 Required of and limited to senior honors candidates in mathematics.
+Students will be a part of the Mathematics 497 Senior Project class (described above), but their work will be held to a higher standard.
 Prerequisite: admission to honors candidacy.